19hours/sg-statutes/Acts/Income Tax Act.md

 (i) the aggregate referred to in paragraph (a); and

-(ii) the aggregate of all contingent consideration in respect of all such qualifying acquisitions incurred in the basis period for any year of assessment subsequent to the 1st year of assessment and in any earlier year of assessment other than the 1st year of assessment,
+(ii) the aggregate of all contingent consideration in respect of all such qualifying acquisitions incurred in the basis period of the acquiring company for any year of assessment subsequent to the 1st year of assessment and in any earlier year of assessment other than the 1st year of assessment,

 the amount by which the aggregate of sub-paragraphs (i) and (ii) exceeds $100 million shall be disregarded for the purposes of the deduction to be allowed under this section.

+[22/2011 wef 01/04/2010]

 (12) For the purposes of subsections (8), (9), (10) and (11), the amount of any consideration paid for any qualifying acquisition that comprises shares in the acquiring company, is the market value of the shares in the acquiring company as at the date of the acquisition of the shares and, if it is not possible to determine such value, the net asset value of those shares in the acquiring company at the end of its accounting period immediately before the date of the acquisition of those shares.